-Like many others in the millennial generation, born between 1977 and 1995, you may be looking to launch a career in finance and accounting.
+Like many millennials in the workplace, born between 1977 and 1995, you may be looking to launch a career in finance and accounting.
 But how can you get hired and thrive in today’s multigenerational workplace?
-These nine tips can help make it happen.

-1. Choose your courses wisely.
+1. Choose your courses wisely

 If you’re still in school, think about where you want finance jobs you may be suited for to take you.
 Then work with your adviser to find the courses that best position you for success in the accounting careers that interest you.

-2. Get as much experience as you can.
+2. Get as much experience as you can

-3. Network, network, network.
+3. Network, network, network

-4. Follow your passion.
+4. Follow your passion

 Evaluate finance jobs beyond the salary they offer.
 What do you really like doing?
 Are you interested in solving mysteries?
 Forensic accounting might be a good field for you.
 Do you like condensing data so it makes sense?
 Consider specializing in data analysis.

-5. Keep learning.
+5. Keep learning

-6. Stick around.
+6. Stick around

-7. Embrace teamwork.
+7. Embrace teamwork

-8. Find a mentor.
+8. Find a mentor

 Some abilities, such as people skills, are not easily taught in the classroom or through online courses.
 But these abilities are pivotal to your ability to interact with clients and with each other in the office.
 Mentoring opportunities are ideally suited to this kind of skills-and-knowledge transfer.
 Mentors can help you with skill development and mapping out your career path in general.

-9. Work with a recruiter.
+9. Work with a recruiter

 Recruiters can open up many doors to exciting accounting careers.
 Specialized recruiters know what jobs are out there and work with you to find the position and corporate culture that match your career aspirations and personality.

-Throughout your accounting career, treat every member of the intergenerational workforce with respect.
+One last point: Throughout your accounting career, treat every member of the intergenerational workforce with respect.
 After all, the organization you’re working for wouldn’t be a success without the collective talents of everyone.
 By observing role models while adding your own skills and talents to the mix, you’ll be setting a good example for future generations.